MrDave1999/CPlugin.Net/README.md

 This library contains these limitations:
 - The plugin loader is not thread-safe.
 - There is no support for unload plugins.
-- And there may be more I don't know about..

 ## Why did I create this library?